Atomism: Geometry and atoms

-One part of that creation were the four simple bodies of fire, air, water, and earth.
-But Plato did not consider these corpuscles to be the most basic level of reality, for in his view they were made up of an unchanging level of reality, which was mathematical.
-These simple bodies were geometric solids, the faces of which were, in turn, made up of triangles.
-The square faces of the cube were each made up of four isosceles right-angled triangles and the triangular faces of the tetrahedron, octahedron, and icosahedron were each made up of six right-angled triangles.

 Plato postulated the geometric structure of the simple bodies of the four elements as summarized in the adjacent table.
 The cube, with its flat base and stability, was assigned to earth; the tetrahedron was assigned to fire because its penetrating points and sharp edges made it mobile.
 The points and edges of the octahedron and icosahedron were blunter and so these less mobile bodies were assigned to air and water.
 Since the simple bodies could be decomposed into triangles, and the triangles reassembled into atoms of different elements, Plato's model offered a plausible account of changes among the primary substances.